Zika Virus and Covid 19

 Transmission by mosquito bite

 Most residents of the United States currently do not live in an area where documented transfer of the Zika virus to people by mosquito bites has been detected, so their primary risk is traveling to an area where there is an endemic risk.
-However, two states (Florida and Texas) have had isolated cases of Zika transmission by mosquito bites.
+However, two states (Florida and Texas) have had isolated cases of Zika transmission by mosquito bites in the past.

-The CDC has a published a map of the world showing the areas of risk for Zika transmission by mosquito bites.
+The CDC publishes data each year showing the areas of risk for Zika transmission by mosquito bites.

-Within the United States, as mentioned earlier, the risk of contracting Zika by a mosquito bite is currently low, though a few documented cases have occurred in Florida and Texas.
-This list is certain to grow, as the potential range of the Aedes mosquito within the United States is relatively large.
-To understand this future risk, one must know that there are two forms of the Aedes mosquito: aegypti and albopictus.
+Within the United States, as mentioned earlier, the risk of contracting Zika by a mosquito bite is currently very low.
+The concern is that the risk may rise again in the future as the potential range of the Aedes mosquito within the United States is relatively large.
+There are two forms of the Aedes mosquito: aegypti and albopictus.
 The Aedes aegypti prefer to feed on people and therefore are more likely to transfer the Zika virus.
 The Aedes albopictus mosquito also feeds on animals in addition to humans, and is therefore less likely to transmit harmful viruses to people.
 Fortunately, the Aedes aegypti has a smaller potential range within the United States, though it is still fairly broad.
+This estimated range for the mosquitos is likely to increase with time due to progressive global warming.
 The following CDC link shows a map with the potential range of each Aedes mosquito for 2016 in the United States.
-Remember, this is the potential range for the mosquito, but documented Zika transference by mosquito bites has only been reported in Texas and Florida at this time.
-Another point to consider though, is that this estimated range for the mosquitos is likely to increase with time due to progressive global warming.

 Preventing Transmission of zika virus